Get stories and expert advice on all things related to college and parenting.

 Students need to acclimate to the campus culture, get involved with activities, and connect with the new people surrounding them.
 Plus they usually have homework and should prioritize studying.

 Take advantage of events the college hosts for family members.
 Family Weekend is a great time to be on campus and get a glimpse into your student’s new life.
-Make your plans to attend now!
+Make plans to attend if you're able.